How to Become a CPA in Hawaii 2026

 Applying for a Hawaii CPA license can only be done if an applicant has fully accomplished the license requirements.
 Apply and mail the form and supporting documents to the board’s address at Board of Public Accountancy, DCCA, PVL Licensing Branch, P.O.
 Box 3469, Honolulu, HI 96801.
 Note Hawaii is a two-tier state and that receiving the license does not grant practice privileges until the applicant has been issued a Permit to Practice.
 However, to receive the permit, it is required to have your employer complete the Certification by Employer section in the form.

-While most states require ethics before licensing, Hawaii candidates can become a CPA without it as there are no Hawaii CPA ethics exam requirements.
+While most states require ethics before licensing, Hawaii candidates can become a CPA without it as there are no Hawaii CPA ethics exam requirements, but Hawaii CPAs must meet ethics CPE requirements for renewal and/or Permit to Practice.

 12. Continuing Professional Education (CPE)

 Each permit holder must have completed at least 80 hours of acceptable continued professional education in each biennial reporting period.
-Of the 80 hours, at least 4 hours must be in ethics or professional conduct.
-Licensees renewing their Permit to Practice shall certify on the application form that 80 hours of CPE were earned during the 24 months prior to the date of application.
-The board allows a maximum of 40 CPE hours (earned in excess of the 80-hour requirement) to be carried over to the next biennium period.
+Of the 80 hours, at least 4 hours must be in ethics or professional conduct, and at least 20 hours in each calendar year.
+No more than 40 CPE hours may be carried forward.
+CPAs without a permit to practice must still complete at least 4 ethics hours for biennial renewal.

 Other Posts You'll Like...